jsmbrown/VeloCLI-Command-Reference/debug/cluster_info.md

 #	--cluster_info

 ##	Description
 Displays information about the VeloCloud Edge's clustering status.
-Clustering is typically used for High Availability (HA) configurations, where two Edges operate as a redundant pair to ensure network continuity.
+Clustering is typically used for redundant configurations, where two or more Edges operate as Active Hubs to ensure network continuity.
 This command provides insights into the current state of such a cluster, if configured.

 ##  Arguments (optional)
 | Argument | Description |